kalininalab/ESP_Leak_Analysis/README.md

       pip install libchebipy==1.0.10
       pip install wandb

-# --------------------***ESP_Hard Split***---------------------
 ## Data Preparation

 ### 1-DataPreparation.py

-* After running this script, three different versions of the data will be generated:
+* After running this script, the below dataset will be generated:

         dataESP.pkl: Original ESP data containing only positive data points with experimental evidence.

-* The reason for randomly deleting 3408 data points is to create a control case to understand the impact of ATP removal on model performance, as approximately 20% of the molecules in the dataESP are ATP.

-## Splitting Data
-* This table outlines an overview of all  different split strategies we used in this project.
 ## Splitting Data
 * This table outlines an overview of all different split strategies we used in this project.